rakesh-negit/utilities-solution-data-automation/README.md

 Collection of Python tools to quickly create reports about your organization's assets and service area.
 The prior version of these tools with the ArcRest Helper routine have been merged with [ArcRest](https://github.com/Esri/ArcREST).

+Click [here](https://github.com/Esri/utilities-solution-data-automation/releases/tag/12_18_14_Release) for the last release of the helper tools in this repo

 [View a completed report](http://www.arcgis.com/home/webmap/viewer.html?webmap=f2cf26f0a3bf48a58c7bd9f80294d471)

 ## Features